Jacastro619/readme-generator/README.md

 ## Usage

-Answer the prompts appropiately for best results
+answer all prompts accordingly

 ## Contributing

-There are no contribution guidelines
+there are no contribution guidelines

 ## Tests

-There are no tests for the project
+there are no tests in this project

 ## License

-l1
+This project is covered under the MIT license.
+For more information about license click [HERE](https://mit-license.org/)

 ## Questions